A tropical parasite, passed through the bite of a sand fly, is causing skin infections in the US | KRDO

 (CNN) — Move over mosquitos.
 There’s another blood-sucking biter Americans need to guard against because it can spread disease: the sand fly.

-Sand flies are tiny tan flies — about the quarter of the size of a mosquito — that live in warm, wet, rural and forested areas.
+Sand flies are tiny tan flies — about the quarter of the size of a mosquito — that live in warm areas, usually those that are rural and forested.
 In other parts of the world, they are known to transmit a parasite — a single celled organism — that causes an infectious disease called leishmaniasis.
 They’re most active at night, and they’re so tiny they can slip through ordinary mosquito nets on tents or window screens.

 “Sometimes you don’t even notice that you’ve been bitten,” said Dr. Mary Kamb, a medical epidemiologist at the US Centers for Disease Control and Prevention in Atlanta, one of the few labs in this country that can distinguish the species of Leishmania parasite that has infected a person.

-Note: Correction: A previous version of this story included a photo of the wrong type of sand fly.
-It has been replaced.